 So, I kid you not, in under twenty-four hours, I pre-ordered a book for fourteen dollars.
 I also had three more books ordered from Thriftbooks for eleven.
 That was twenty-four dollars for four books.

-I thought I was good on books for a small bit.
-Maybe with college, this would last me until Christmas because of my college classes.
+Maybe that would last me until Christmas because of my college classes.
 If not, I knew where all the bookstores were.